-General Studies is an interdisciplinary degree that enables you to explore courses and programs without the obligation to fulfill the requirements of a specific major.
-Instead, the program allows you to customize your program based on your interests and career plans, as you explore a broad range of subjects – from business, health care, and computer science, to engineering, criminal justice, and behavioral science.
+General Studies is an interdisciplinary degree that enables you to explore courses and programs without the obligation to fulfill a specific major's requirements.
+Instead, the program allows you to customize your program based on your interests and career plans.
+You will explore a broad range of subjects - from business, health care, and computer science, to engineering, criminal justice, and behavioral science.

 As a result of this broad, personalized study, you will develop diverse skill sets.
-The degree signifies to employers that you are a highly capable, well-rounded individual who can accomplish complex tasks, independently and as part of a team.
-With a degree grounded in the liberal arts, you’ll also bring valuable oral and written communications skills, critical thinking abilities, and computer skills.
+The degree signifies to employers that you are a highly capable, well-rounded individual who can accomplish complex tasks independently and as part of a team.
+With a degree grounded in the liberal arts, you'll also bring valuable oral and written communication skills, critical thinking abilities, and computer skills.

 Upon successful completion of the General Studies program, graduates should be able to:

 - Identify, analyze, and integrate information as part of appropriate tasks

 - Evaluate principles of critical thinking in the process of developing solutions

 - Communicate effectively and efficiently in a variety of methods including written, oral, persuasive, and process-oriented formats

 - Analyze cultural and social issues within a national and global context